pradeep-sukhwani/movie_search/README.md

 # For index:
 >> https://movie-detail.herokuapp.com/index

-# For API - Movie Search (You can test it on POSTMAN also):
+# API: (You can test it on API checker tools such as https://www.hurl.it/)
+# > - Search Movie (GET Method):
 >> https://movie-detail.herokuapp.com/api/movie-search/?search= <name of the Movie, Director or Genre>
+for Eg: Star Wars, George Lucas, Action

+## API with Authentication.
+For Authentication please contact me:

+# > - Search Movie of a specific user (GET Method):
+>> https://movie-detail.herokuapp.com/api/user-movie-search/?search= <name of the Movie, Director or Genre>
-for Eg:
+for Eg: Star Wars, George Lucas, Action
-Star Wars
-George Lucas
-Action